years as a leader in software development

 I use a standing desk although I try to change my work position throughout the day.
 I don’t have an adjustable height desk but I will often move to a sitting desk or sit on a sofa to change things up.
 Sometimes I’ll also sit on a fitness ball.
 People think standing desks are expensive but I put my desk together using just a tabletop and adjustable height legs all from IKEA for less than $100 and it works just fine.

-When I’m mobile I am very reliant on my Samsung Galaxy Note 4.
+When I’m mobile I am very reliant on my iPhone 6.
 I often carry two Bluetooth headsets with me at all times and this super handy folding Bluetooth keyboard that fits in my pocket just in case I need to input a lot of text in e-mail or online chat.
-A non-essential tool but one I find really handy is my Moto 360 smartwatch.
-It’s great for dealing with notifications without having to reach for the phone all the time.
-On that note: I use Pushbullet to push specific notifications from my phone to my desktop.

 I keep a “go bag” packed and ready to go.
-My trusty Everki Versa is great for toting everything I need around town or when I’m traveling through airports.
+My trusty Everki Versa is great for toting everything I need when I’m traveling through airports.
 I typically just throw my MacBook in there and I’m ready to go since I keep the bag full of chargers and other essential gear.
+For trips around town I use a smaller Everki Studio.
+It will also hold my MacBook and iPad and other stuff but has a little less extra space than the Versa.
+I also like to use this backpack for vacation trips when I am toting around just the iPad an no MacBook.

 My main axe is a Shen Gemunder 7/8 willow flatback with a C extension.
 I currently have Innovation 140B strings on the top three strings.
 These are a steel string with nylon braided cores.
 I’m using a Pirastro Permanent on the bottom.
 I have been waiting a while to get a C extension 140B but the combination is working just fine.
 I’ve used all kinds of gut and gut-like strings in the past and I’m finding these strings to be great for all kinds of music without the tuning and breakage concerns that I’ve had in the past with natural core strings.